Custom SQL query enrichment

 | username | date_of_birth |

-array, but the event would continue processing.
-With this query result:
+The enrichment won't add an entity, but the event would continue processing.

 SELECT username, date_of_birth FROM tbl_users WHERE user = 123;